Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Conclusion

 Next, this work has also provided a local analysis of a complex valued dynamical system in the vicinity of weak hyperbolic fixed points.
 The exit time estimate for such a system from a sufficiently small neighborhood of the hyperbolic fixed point has been provided in a novel theorem.
 This result is then used to estimate the exit time of a class of accelerated methods \eqref{ds1} from strict saddle neighborhoods with respect to a weighted Euclidean metric which highlights the effect of large momentum on saddle escape behavior.
 Then a family of accelerated methods \eqref{familyof momentum} from \cite{apidopoulos2020convergence} is studied that achieves near optimal convergence rates in convex neighborhoods (in the sense of Nesterov convergence rate) and at the same time offers superior saddle escape behavior compared to that of Nesterov accelerated method \eqref{originalnesterov}.

 Finally, we presented some new results which provide almost sure convergence guarantees to local minimum of coercive Morse functions that may not be globally gradient Lipschitz continuous.
-The \eqref{generalds} scheme is simulated on the phase retrieval problem where it is shown that larger momentum results in faster saddle escape.
+The \eqref{generalds} scheme is simulated on the phase retrieval problem {and the low-rank matrix factorization problem,} where it is shown that larger momentum leads to faster escape from strict saddle points.
 In particular it is shown that though increasing the momentum parameter $\beta_k$ beyond $1$ does not offer convergence guarantees to local minimum, yet it remarkably improves the escape behavior from strict saddle neighborhoods, something which could be leveraged while developing hybrid accelerated algorithms that allow fast saddle escape and at the same time offer second order convergence guarantees.